isomerpages/mol-services/_move-house/03-move-in.md

 ## Moving In Checklist

 Moving house can be a stressful time.
-To make it easier, we've gathered services and transactions you may need to help you alert the people you need to notify.
+To make it easier, we've gathered services and transactions you may need.

 Browse our selection to help you locate the transactions relevant to you.